DFOS Content Model

 Field Type Required Description

-$schema string yes "https://schemas.dfos.com/content-stream/v1"
+$schema string yes "https://schemas.dfos.com/reference-content-stream/v1"

 body string no Entry body content